pymupdf/PyMuPDF/docs/textpage.rst

    .. attribute:: rect

       The rectangle associated with the text page.
-This either equals the rectangle of the creating page or the `clip` parameter of :meth:`Page.get_textpage` and text extration / searching methods.
+This either equals the rectangle of the creating page or the `clip` parameter of :meth:`Page.get_textpage` and text extraction / searching methods.

       .. note:: The output of text searching and most text extractions **is restricted to this rectangle**.
 (X)HTML and XML output will however always extract the full page.